Trung28899/BlockChain-Course-1/Collaboration/README.md

    - See code:
      +, ./backend/blockchain/block.py > method: is_valid_block()
      +, ./backend/tests/blockchain/block.py

    - See how to raise exceptions and catch it with try and except

+2. 16th Commit: Validating Chain

+   - Method to validate the whole chain

+   - See code:
+     +, ./backend/blockchain/blockchain.py > method: is_valid_chain()
+     +, ./backend/tests/blockchain/blockchain.py

+   - See how to raise exceptions and catch it with try and except